HashakGik/KANDYBenchmark/README.md

 The code provides a way to define curricula in YAML format and a generator which can be queried both for traditional datasets (for i.i.d. training or testing) and tutored samples generated one at the time.
 Optionally, noise can be injected in task identifiers to verify whether the learner relies onto them or not.

+## KANDY datasets

+We provide two curricula...

+## Kandinsky pattern generator

-Each task image contains base concepts (triangles, squares and circles, in 6 different colors and 2 different sizes), which can be composed spatially by these recursive operators:
+Each task image contains base concepts (configurable, in the KANDY benchmark they are: triangles, squares and circles, in 6 different colors and 2 different sizes), which can be composed spatially by the following recursive operators:
 - `in`: subconcepts are drawn one inside the other
 - `quadrant_ul`: subconcepts are drawn one inside the other in the upper left quadrant
 - `quadrant_ur`: subconcepts are drawn one inside the other in the upper right quadrant